 - Identify and complete specific tasks between large group sessions.

 - Share innovations and outcomes with the ILN, UP Organizations, and the field at large.

 - Commit to serving as a mentor, providing technical or experiential expertise, or serving as a coach in a future ILN.

-- Complete an annual reporting requirement for the MCC so the MCC can begin to measure the collective impact of UP Organizations
+- Complete an annual reporting requirement for the Mass Cultural Council so the Mass Cultural Council can begin to measure the collective impact of UP Organizations